noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 You can find more examples of components in the [component library](/library/) section of this website.

+### Asynchronous components

+In addition to the regular `noflo.Component` baseclass, there is an additional `noflo.AsyncComponent` baseclass that helps in creating components that perform asynchronous operations in a consistent way.
+See the [Async Components](/documentation/async-components/) document for more information.

 ### Subgraphs

 A NoFlo graph may contain multiple subgraphs, managed by instances of the `Graph` component.
 Subgraphs are useful for packaging particular flows to be used as a "new component" by other flows.
 This allows building more advanced functionality by creating reusable graphs of connected components.